-If there’s one 70s comeback we can rejoice for, its curtain bangs.
-They are a fantastic way to transform your look; they are stylish and easy to wear and give you a youthful appearance.
-The way curtain bangs are cut and parted helps frame your face and draws attention to your features, particularly your eyes and cheekbones.
+If there’s one 70s come back, we can rejoice for its curtain bangs.
+They are a fantastic way to transform your look; they are stylish, easy to wear and give you a youthful appearance.
+The way curtain bangs are cut and parted helps frame your face and draws attention to your features, particularly your eyes, and cheekbones.
 The fantastic thing about these bangs is that they are incredibly versatile and can be adapted to suit your hair length, texture, and face shape.
 They are flattering on women of all ages and can look soft and wispy or be voluminous and have a retro feel.
-Curtain bangs are the perfect addition to any haircut, including long layers or a classic bob.
-Keep reading to find out everything you need to know and become inspired.
+Curtain bangs are perfect for any haircut, including long layers or a classic bob.

 1. Long Curtain Bangs

 Curtain bangs are one of the most versatile and gorgeous styles to try out.
-They can be adapted to suit various hair textures, but you can also play around with the length.
 For those who want face-framing bangs that draw attention to the cheekbones, long curtain bangs are the look for you.
 The fringe will fall softly against your face and can be incredibly flattering.
 Keeping your bangs longer also makes them easier to style; you can pin them back if you want a change.
 When deciding what length is best for you, consider your face shape and if the bangs will complement or highlight your features.

 Curtain bangs look great with curly hair.
 It is one of the best options because the texture is voluminous and full of movement, making your bangs appear healthy and bouncy.
 They can also create a more blended appearance, flowing naturally into the rest of your hair.
-Curtain bangs are highly adaptable and can be personalized to best suit your face shape.
-Plus, these bangs look great on hair of all lengths; but for a feminine approach, try a medium-length and use a curl-defining product to highlight the natural curl pattern in your hair.
+Plus, these types of bangs look great on hair of all lengths, but for a feminine approach, try a medium length and use a curl-defining product to highlight the natural curl pattern in your hair.

 What is not to love about curtain bangs?
-They look good on almost everyone and can be adapted to suit your hair type, length, and face shape.
-They are also low-maintenance, and because they are parted in the middle, they work to frame your face and highlight your features.
-Plus, create a more youthful appearance.
-Women with straight hair can rock these bangs, and, depending on how you style them, they can either look subtle or make a statement.
-You can wear them with your hair down or up, again, proving their versatility.
+They are low-maintenance haircuts and work to frame your face, highlight your features, and create a more youthful appearance.
+Women with straight hair can rock these bangs; depending on how you style them, they can either look subtle or make a statement.
+Again, you can wear them with your hair down or up, proving their versatility.

 4. Curtain Bangs Short Hair

-Curtain bangs look stylish on short hair.
+Curtain bangs look stylish on short hairstyles for women.
 The fantastic thing about this fringe style is that it is versatile and can be done on hair of various textures and lengths.
 This look can frame your face, giving you a youthful appearance, or it will add a feminine touch to a super short haircut like a pixie.
-For a retro vibe, you could wear the bangs with a shag cut or a mullet, and for a more timeless and chic option, a bob with curtain bangs is a great choice.
-Change up your appearance with minimal effort.
+For a retro vibe, you could wear the bangs with a shag haircut or a mullet, and for a more timeless and chic option, a bob with curtain bangs is a great choice.

 Long hair with bangs looks feminine and pretty.
-Although long hair requires a lot more maintenance than shorter hairstyles, you can style it in various ways.
+Although long hair requires much more maintenance than shorter hairstyles, you can style it in various ways.
 If you want to wear it up or down, there is a world of possibilities.
-All hair textures can look good with long lengths, and it is also associated with good health and nutrition.
+All hair textures can look good with long lengths and are associated with good health and nutrition.
 Deciding to get curtain bangs with long hair is an excellent idea because it is one of the easiest ways to wear a fringe, and it will highlight your features and bring out your eyes and cheekbones.
 This is done because the curtain bangs have a middle parting, which can help frame the face on both sides.

-The curtain bangs were a popular haircut in the 70s and were loved by some of the hottest style icons and fashionistas.
-It is enjoying a resurgence of popularity because it is one of the most flattering and beautiful women’s hairstyles.
+The curtain bangs were a popular 70s hairstyles for women and were loved by some of the hottest style icons and fashionistas.
+It is gaining popularity because it is one of the most flattering and beautiful women’s hairstyles.
 The curtain bangs have a middle parting and are swept to the side; you would open curtains the same way, hence the name.
-It can be adapted to suit most face shapes and worn by women of all ages and with various hair textures and lengths.
 You can be inspired by the looks of Farrah Fawcett and Bridgette Bardot in the 70s.
 Style it big and voluminous or combed back.
-Or get creative by opting for 70s haircuts like the shag for a more laid-back but just as superb option.
+Or get creative by opting for 70s haircuts like the shag for a more laid-back option.

 7. Soft Curtain Bangs

-If you want a dreamy look with bangs that are wispy and flattering, then you need soft curtain bangs.
-It is a fantastic way to give hair dimension, and they are created so that they are more feathered towards the ends.
+If you want a dreamy look with wispy bangs, then you need soft curtain bangs.
+It is a fantastic way to give hair dimension, and they are created to be more feathered towards the ends.
 This can be complementary to women with longer faces.
 This is also the perfect option for someone who wants a fringe that is easy to style and takes little maintenance; yet still frames your face and enhances your features.

 8. Round Face Curtain Bangs

-Curtain bangs are nothing if not versatile and can be worn by women of most face shapes, including a round face.
-It’s one of the best shapes for this cut.
-Whereas some fringes, like straight full bangs or blunt bangs, may highlight the roundness of the face, curtain bangs are softer and can be incredibly flattering.
+Curtain bangs are nothing short of versatile and one of the most popular hairstyles for women with round faces.
+Some fringes, like straight full bangs or blunt bangs, may highlight the roundness of the face; curtain bangs are softer and can be incredibly flattering.
 They can also give the illusion of a longer face, which has a slimming effect.
 You can work with your hairstylist to find the length that works best with your face and hair texture.
-To style, it, opt for a messy look, which creates a more carefree and relaxed aesthetic that can be dreamy and chic.
+To style it, opt for a messy look, which creates a more carefree and relaxed aesthetic that can be dreamy and chic.

 9. Curtain Bangs with Layers